Akhildas2/User_Management_Curd/README.md

 - **GitHub:** [Akhildas2](https://github.com/Akhildas2)
 - **Email:** akhildasaki12@gmail.com

-Happy coding and thank you for exploring.
+  Happy coding with CRUDify! and thank you for exploring.